Outlawed (comics): Main plot

 After waking from a coma, Ms. Marvel makes an unexpected announcement that the Champions will not give up without a fight.
 Miles Morales escapes from a sting by the NYPD who are in a turf war with C.R.A.D.L.E.
 Miles reaches the abandoned warehouse where the Champions, Cloud 9, Energizer, Mass Master, Moon Girl, Squirrel Girl and Vulture's granddaughter Starling have gathered to plan their next move in a video conference with Ms. Marvel.
 The young heroes are split over how to proceed under the new law.
 As they argue, C.R.A.D.L.E. raids the hideout.
 Ms. Marvel ends the conference call, realizing there is a spy among them.
 Bombshell and Wasp are arrested while the rest are teleported to safety by Pinpoint.
 Unbeknownst to others, Viv is the spy who had sent encrypted message to C.R.A.D.L.E.

 Bombshell, Locust, Snowguard, and Starling are taken into a Re-education Center for brainwashing by C.R.A.D.L.E.
-Protests erupt across Chicago where the Champions members Ms. Marvel, Nova, and Spider-Man monitor the crowd.
+Protests erupt across Chicago where the Champions members Ms. Marvel, Nova (Sam Alexander), and Spider-Man monitor the crowd.
 They call Ironheart and receive no response.
 When C.R.A.D.L.E. and the police start arresting protesters, the Champions rescue them.
 Later, they confront Ironheart in her public identity at her house, as Ms. Marvel suspects her to be a spy.
 Riri is furious with Ms. Marvel, holding her responsible for Viv's presumed death, but transforms into Ironheart when they are attacked by C.R.A.D.L.E.
 Elsewhere, Viv is on run and prays for the Champions to stop fighting C.R.A.D.L.E. and be safe.

 At the Re-education Center, a brainwashed Bombshell gives an interview admitting guilt for Coles Disaster, leading to a skirmish between C.R.A.D.L.E. and the Champions.
 Bombshell's interview becomes breaking news.
 Somewhere in Kansas, Viv helps an old woman who gives her a place to stay.
 Meanwhile, Ironheart, Ms. Marvel, Nova, and Spider-Man are on run from C.R.A.D.L.E.
 They try but fail to get help from the Avengers and Brawn.
 They are saved by Dust, Pixie and Cyclops, who rescue them during an ambush by C.R.A.D.L.E.
 Cyclops offers them asylum on Krakoa and tells the C.R.A.D.L.E. agents to stop unless they want war with the mutant nation.